 Fiumicino – Leonardo da Vinci airport (FCO)

-- Taxis will charge about 48 euro within the city walls.
-For jewish drivers click here or contact us.
+- Taxis should charge 48 euro within the city walls.
+For jewish drivers click here.

 - The shuttle is 15 euro per person.

-- The train to Termini is 14 euro and to Tiburtina is 8 euro.
+- The train to Termini is 14 euro and to Tiburtina (for the area of Piazza Bologna) is 8 euro, more information here.